 Our application checklist will help guide you through the process.

 The doctoral admissions committee may request a personal interview as part of the application process, but interviews are not required.
-Applicants will be notified in writing as soon as possible regarding decisions on admission.
+Applicants will be notified by email around the second or third week of February regarding their admissions decision.
 BC Social Work should be notified immediately of any change of plans or address after the application is submitted.

 Boston College School of Social Work is proud to welcome students from all over the world.
-Recent incoming classes have included students from South Africa, Korea, Italy, and Palestine.
-Early application is necessary in order to meet deadlines for visa processing, travel and housing arrangements, and University orientation.
+Recent incoming classes have included students from South Africa, Korea, and Chile.

 For more information on applying as an international student, visit the International Applicants page.